2i2c-org/team-compass/partnerships/workflow.md

 2. Return to the Agreements folder and navigate to the [Templates folder](https://drive.google.com/drive/u/1/folders/1oRFLPChp8J9GpgWpnalF74752oNh9tt8), and open the [[TEMPLATE] Outbound Services Agreement shortcut](https://docs.google.com/document/d/1kPgSddJ_Sob0XcTbkDy5UShIAVKPmm04P9ZLsYiOV20/edit#heading=h.qo34o8p9in1e).
 3. In the template document, from the menu bar, select `File > Make a copy`
 4. Name the copy appropriately (i.e. `PartnerX + 2i2c/CS&S - Services Agreement YYYY-MM-DD`)
-5. Click the box below the word "Folder," and in the pop-up menu, the partner folder you navigated to in Step 1 should appear at the top of the list.
-Mouse-over it and hit the Select button
+5. Click the box below the word **Folder** and in the pop-up menu, the partner folder you navigated to in Step 1 should appear at the top of the list.
+Mouse-over it and hit the **Select** button
 6. Do not check either of the boxes (re: sharing or copying comments)
-7. Click Make a Copy - your new agreement will open, and will be filed in the appropriate partner folder.
+7. Click **Make a Copy** - your new agreement will open, and will be filed in the appropriate partner folder.
 8. Set sharing of service agreement (with editor rights) with lead contacts
-9. Add dated entry "YYYY-MM-DD Sent (Draft) Service Agreement as shared Google doc" to `PartnerX >> Running Notes...` file
+9. Add dated entry "YYYY-MM-DD Sent (Draft) Service Agreement as shared Google doc" to `PartnerX >> Running Notes...` file (create a new one if needed).

 ### SOP: Service Agreement Negotiation